fastai/course-v3/docs/start_azure.md

 * For Linux,
 	* Copy the IP address from the page above.
-	* Enter the IP address in a browser as https://<<ip address>>:8000 to access Jupyter notebooks through the built-in Jupyterhub.
+	* Enter the IP address in a browser as ``https://<<ip address>>:8000`` to access Jupyter notebooks through the built-in Jupyterhub.
 Jupyter is supported on Chrome, Firefox or Safari. **Note**: You will see a certificate warning since the Jupyter server on the DSVM has a self signed certificate by default.
 You can skip through this certificate warning on your browser.
 	* You will need to provide the usename and password you provided in the creation step.
 	* To access the notebooks, navigate to fastai and then to course-v3 directory as shown below.
+	* If you don't see the ``/fastai/`` dir after connecting to Jupyterhub, please wait.
+The extension may still be installing.

 	<img alt="JupyterLinux" src="/images/azure/JupyterLinux.png" class="screenshot">